comodal/secret-shamiracle/README.md

 // The array index corresponds to the x-axis position minus one.
 Each value is the y-axis value. var shares = sharesBuilder.createShares();

-// Validate secret reconstruction for all combinations of size 'numRequiredShares'.
+// Validate secret reconstruction for all share combinations of size 'numRequiredShares'.
 // Throws an IllegalStateException if any reconstructed secret does not equal the original. sharesBuilder.validateShareCombinations(shares);